bmaupin/micro-civ-4/docs/comparison.md

 #### Great people

-Civ 3 introduced military and scientific leaders, which seems to be the precursor to great people, which were introduced in Civ 4.
+Great people are a new addition to Civ 4, but Civ 3 had a sort of precursor to great people in the form of military and scientific "leaders."

 #### Governments